Ramon3162/My-Diary/README.md

 - Create a postgres database to use with the application.

-- Create a .env file following the examples given in the .env.var file and add all the required environment variables to run the application.
+- Create a .env file following the example given in the .env.example file and add all the required environment variables to run the application.

 - Populate the environment with the variables in the .env file